Coder-RD/SQL-Challenge/README.md

 - ✅ INNER JOIN
 - ✅ Multiple Table JOINs
+- ✅ Subqueries
+- ✅ MIN()
 - ✅ WHERE Clause
-- ✅ GROUP BY
-- ✅ HAVING
-- ✅ COUNT()
-- ✅ Full Score Identification
+- ✅ Filtering Non-Evil Wands
-- ✅ Aggregate Functions
+- ✅ Matching Age and Power
-- ✅ Sorting Results
+- ✅ Finding Minimum Cost
 - ✅ ORDER BY
-- ✅ Multiple Sorting Conditions
+- ✅ Descending Sorting
 - ✅ Relational Data Analysis
+- ✅ Query-Based Filtering
-- ✅ Leaderboard Analysis
+- ✅ Advanced SQL Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-The **Top Competitors** challenge focuses on identifying hackers who achieved **full scores in more than one challenge**.
+The **Ollivander's Inventory** challenge focuses on finding the **non-evil wands with the minimum number of coins needed for each combination of wand age and power**.

-The solution requires combining data from the **Hackers**, **Submissions**, **Challenges**, and **Difficulty** tables.
+The solution uses the **Wands** and **Wands_Property** tables.

-The `JOIN` operations connect the hacker information with their submissions, challenge details, and the maximum score available for each difficulty level.
+The tables are connected using the `code` column through a `JOIN` operation.

 The condition:

-**`submission score = maximum challenge score`**
+**`is_evil = 0`**

-is used to identify submissions where the hacker achieved a full score.
+is used to select only non-evil wands.

-The results are then grouped by hacker using `GROUP BY`, and `HAVING` is used to select hackers who achieved full scores in more than one challenge.

-Finally, the result is sorted by the **total number of full-score challenges in descending order**.
-If multiple hackers have the same number of full-score challenges, their `hacker_id` is sorted in ascending order.
+A subquery is then used to find the **minimum coins needed** for wands having the same **age and power**.

+The query matches each wand with the minimum cost found for its corresponding age and power combination.

+Finally, the results are sorted using:

+**`ORDER BY power DESC, age DESC`**

+This places higher-powered wands first and, for the same power, higher-aged wands first.

-This challenge helped strengthen my understanding of **JOINs, GROUP BY, HAVING, COUNT(), aggregate filtering, leaderboard analysis, and multi-table relational queries**.
+This challenge helped strengthen my understanding of **JOINs, subqueries, MIN(), filtering, relational data analysis, and multi-condition sorting**.

 ---

 ## 📂 Files Added

-- 💻 `Top Competitors.sql`
+- 💻 `Ollivander's Inventory.sql`
-- 📸 `Screenshot 2026-09-11 153810.png`
+- 📸 `Screenshot 2026-09-12 142045.png`

 ---

 ## 🎯 Learning Outcome

-Day 47 improved my understanding of:
+Day 48 improved my understanding of:

-- 🔗 Joining multiple related tables
+- 🔗 Joining related tables
 - 🧠 Understanding table relationships
-- 🏆 Identifying full-score submissions
+- 🔍 Filtering records using WHERE
+- 🪄 Working with wand properties
+- 💰 Finding minimum values using MIN()
-- 📊 Using COUNT() for aggregation
+- 🧩 Using subqueries for advanced filtering
+- 📊 Comparing related records
-- 📌 Grouping records using GROUP BY
+- 📌 Matching records based on multiple conditions
-- 🔍 Filtering grouped results using HAVING
-- 📈 Sorting aggregated results
+- 📈 Sorting results using ORDER BY
-- 🧩 Solving multi-table SQL problems
+- 🗄️ Solving relational database problems
-- 🏆 Performing leaderboard-based analysis
-- 💻 Writing structured SQL queries
+- 💻 Writing structured and optimized SQL queries

 ---